-Having been early entrusted with the care of her husband's estate, she is sail to have managed it with skill and judg-She was an independent little ment woman with great self-reliance, but she appears to have had little confidence in the banking institutions of the city as it is reported that after her death large sums of money wer found secreted in different parts of the house by her legal of her life she lived alone with a single trusted servant as her companion, and although visited frequently by her children and grandchildren, she declined all assistance proffered by them.
+Having been early entrusted with the care of her husband's estate, she is said to have managed it with skill and judgment.
+She was an independent little woman with great self-reliance, but she appears to have had little confidence in the banking institutions of the city as it is reported that after her death large sums of money wer found secreted in different parts of the house by her legal representatives.
+During the later years of her life she lived alone with a single trusted servant as her companion, and although visited frequently by her children and grandchildren, she declined all assistance proffered by them.